erhkim/erhkim/README.md

 ### Hi there 👋

 - 🔭 I’m currently looking for open programming job positions.
 - 🌱 I’m currently learning the Next.js + React + Tailwind stack.
+I also love Crypto and am actively learning about the Eth stack as time let's me.
 - 📫 How to reach me: Feel free to message me on LinkedIn.

 <!--